HOW THE PANTRY WORKS

 IS IT FREE?

 No. For most shoppers, we operate on a cost-recovery basis.
 We buy our groceries, fruit and vegetables, and also have other costs to cover such as rent and power.
-We are not part of any other group such as a church group, nor do we receive any government funding to buy stock
+We are not part of any other group, nor do we receive any government funding to buy stock, so we rely on the turnover from our customers.

 who can SHOP AT THE PANTRY?